Anthropology - Bachelor of Arts

 This course provides an overview of socio-cultural anthropology, which introduces the students to the diversity of human cultures and the concepts and theoretical orientation of the cultural anthropologist.
 Unity and diversity in human social life are emphasized.

-Prerequisites: Minimum grade of C- in a 100-level ANTH course.
+Prerequisites: A minimum grade of C- in a 100-level ANTH course.

 ANTH 208